Close

 Similar projects worth following

-Use of the original power/reset buttons, power LED, and controller ports has been preserved through custom circuit boards and a 4-port Mayflash Gamecube-to-USB adapter.
+The original power/reset buttons, power LED, and controller ports have been preserved through custom circuit boards and a 4-port USB adapter for GameCube controllers.
 A 2-port USB 2.0 hub has been added to the front panel memory card slots, as well as a toggle switch to change the controller adapter's mode.
 Intake and exhaust fans also sit in the side vents of the top shell and provide sufficient air flow across the CPU cooler and motherboard.

-The PC itself consists of an mSTX form-factor motherboard that can support a variety of processors, 260-pin SO-DIMM laptop RAM, and either NVMe or SATA storage depending on the motherboard’s M.2 port specifications.
+The mSTX version can support a variety of processors, 260-pin SO-DIMM RAM, and either NVMe or SATA storage depending on the M.2 port specifications.
 The computer is powered externally through a 19V DC barrel jack power supply.
 Video output is provided by on-board DisplayPort, HDMI, and VGA ports in the back, and audio input/output can be accessed through the 3.5mm jacks in the front.
 An optional M.2 WiFi/Bluetooth module can be added with the antennas mounted to a custom rear cover plate that sits above the rear I/O shield.

-The controller ports are accessible through a Mayflash adapter mounted and wired to the back of the original controller port board.
-The original memory card slots are now used to access to a 2-port USB hub (based on the FE1.1s USB controller) and a toggle switch to change the Mayflash adapter’s controller mode.
-The entire front panel assembly only requires one internal USB 2.0 header (2-port) to function.
+The controller ports are accessible through a USB adapter mounted and wired to the back of the original controller port board.
+The original memory card slots are now used to access to a 2-port USB hub and toggle switch to change the USB controller adapter’s mode.

 The power and reset switches are wired to the internal front panel header’s power and reset pins.
 The underside screws that pass through the motherboard are coupled with rubber bumpers under the bottom shell and allow the unit to be stable on its resting surface.